Entanglements – Writing The Environment

 About the Course

-This intensive 4.5-day course will focus on different approaches to writing that challenges the human scale, provide new understandings of time, and account for more-than-human agents.
 Participants will explore diverse issues of the environment captured in writing through experimenting with a variety of writing forms from the glossary definition, annotations, essay, review, poetry, short fiction and novel.

 By the end of this course, participants will have a new literary appreciation and increased confidence in writing about the natural world.
+Join us in the sandbox of literature to explore new ideas, experiment with language, and arrange words in new and exciting ways with like-minded individuals.

 Your Course Instructors